VectorInstitute/projectpensive/README.md

 2. Install code packages: `python setup.py install`
 3. Install package dependencies: `pip install -r requirements.txt`

+NOTE: This code was written in Python 3.7.
+It is recommender to use Python 3.7 or newer.

 ## External to Vector
 ### Data Download